Late and Worried?

 Changes in Eating Habits

 Nearly all pregnant women notice a change in eating habits.
-Some women experience cravings for particular foods, others can no longer stand the smell of foods they used to love while still others experience a loss of appetite.
+Some women experience cravings for particular foods, others can no longer tolerate the smell of foods they used to love while still others experience a loss of appetite.
 In fact, many women experience all these changes throughout the first three months of pregnancy.

 Frequent Urination and Constipation

-Hormonal changes in the body will leave you feeling like you have to pee all the time even though you are not drinking more water than normal.
+Hormonal changes in the body will leave you feeling like you need to pee all the time even though you are not drinking more water than normal.
 At the same time, you are likely to have problems with constipation as the uterus hardens and puts pressure on your bladder.

 Many women experience mood swings even before they know they are pregnant.
 These mood swings have nothing to do with common pregnancy worries.
 They come about because your body is creating more estrogen and progesterone, two hormones that affect your moods and feelings.

 Pregnancy Tests Available

 Each pregnancy is different, and you may experience a couple severe symptoms, a few mild symptoms or off and on symptoms that leave you wondering if you are just imagining the changes your body and mind are undergoing.
 However, we encourage any woman who suspects she may be pregnant to take a pregnancy test for her own peace of mind.

 First Coast Women’s Services provides free-of-charge pregnancy tests.
 Call one of our locations today to schedule a confidential appointment.
 You will receive the results of the pregnancy test during your appointment.